 More people entering the medical field are taking a different route, studying to be physician assistants or nurse practitioners.
 Such career paths require far less schooling and less student loan debt.
 Nevertheless, hospitals need to recruit new specialists to fill the shoes of those retiring.

 For this reason, physician liaisons are interested to know the medical school graduation dates of doctors in their areas.
-Stratasan’s physician relations tool, Physician Pathway, provides the graduation year, allowing for more proactive planning around this physician succession.
+Stratasan’s physician relations tool, Physician Patterns, provides the graduation year, allowing for more proactive planning around this physician succession.

 High Patient Volume